atc-project/atc-react/README.md

   <img src="docs/images/rp_confluence_v1.png" />
 </details>

-Response Playbook could include a description of the workflow, specific conditions/requirements or details on the order of Response Actions execution.
+Response Playbook could include a description of the workflow, specific conditions/requirements, details on the order of Response Actions execution, or any other relevant information.

 ### TheHive Case Templates